plane-watch/bordercontrol/README.md

 This will stop and remove multiplexer and bordercontrol containers.
 After approximately 10 minutes, the feed-in containers will stop and be removed.

-#### Updating the environment
+#### Rebuilding the environment

-From the root of the repository, run `docker compose up -d --build`.
+From the root of the repository, run `docker compose build --pull && docker compose up -d`.

-Any updated containers will be re-created.
+Any updated containers will be rebuilt and recreated.

+#### Updating just feed-in containers

+This can be done via rebuilding the `feed-in-builder` container, or a NATS request to `pw_bordercontrol.stunnel.reloadcertkey` with the body containing the NATS instance or wildcard (`*`) for all instances.

+* From the root of the repository, run: `docker compose build --pull feed-in-builder`.
+* via NATS: `nats req --timeout=2m pw_bordercontrol.feedinimage.rebuild "*"`

 For the feed-in containers, bordercontrol checks these every 5 minutes.
 Containers are updated one at a time.
 After updating a container, bordercontrol waits 30 seconds, to hopefully prevent any visible impact on the web UI.
 These timeouts/sleeps can be skipped by sending a `SIGUSR1` signal to bordercontrol.
 This is shown in the logs: